$\imath$Hall algebras of weighted projective lines and quantum symmetric pairs: Introduction

 \subsubsection{Quantum groups and Hall algebras}

 Ringel \cite{Rin90} in 1990s used the Hall algebra associated to a Dynkin quiver $Q$ over a finite field $\mathbb F_q$ to realize half a quantum group $\U^+ =\U^+_v(\fg)$; see Green \cite{Gr95} for an extension to arbitrary acyclic quivers.
-Later, inspired by Ringel's construction, Lusztig \cite{Lus90} gave a geometric realization of $\U^+$, who in addition constructed its canonical basis \cite{Lus90}.
-These constructions can be regarded as the earliest examples of categorifications of halves of quantum groups.
+Later, inspired by Ringel's construction, Lusztig \cite{Lus90} gave a geometric realization of $\U^+$, and additionally constructed its canonical basis \cite{Lus90}.
+These constructions can be regarded as the earliest examples of categorifications of half parts of quantum groups.

 The Hall algebra realization of the whole quantum group was achieved by Bridgeland \cite{Br13} who in fact provided a Hall algebra construction of the Drinfeld double $\tU$ of a quantum group $\U$.
-As a further generalization of Bridgeland's construction, Peng and the first author \cite{LP16} formulated the {\em semi-derived Ringel-Hall algebras} for arbitrary hereditary abelian categories via $2$-periodic complexes (also called $\Z_2$-graded complexes); compare with the semi-derived Hall algebras defined by Gorsky for {\em Frobenius categories} \cite{Gor18}.
+As a further generalization of Bridgeland's construction, the first author and Peng \cite{LP16} formulated the {\em semi-derived Ringel-Hall algebras} for arbitrary hereditary abelian categories via $2$-periodic complexes (also called $\Z_2$-graded complexes); compare with the semi-derived Hall algebras defined by Gorsky for {\em Frobenius categories} \cite{Gor18}.
 The construction of semi-derived Ringel-Hall algebras was further extended to 1-Gorenstein algebras in \cite[Appendix A]{LW19a}.